krich11/easy-kme/ETSI_WORKFLOW.md

 - **Compliance**: Follows ETSI GS QKD 014 specification exactly
 - **Interoperability**: Works with other ETSI-compliant implementations

-The test script validates that your Easy-KMS implementation correctly follows this ETSI workflow.
+The test script validates that your Easy-KME implementation correctly follows this ETSI workflow.